Undergraduate | MAQ-BIOX2210 | 2023

 - Describe the co-ordination of physiological processes in organisms, including transport systems and responses to stimuli

-- Compare and contrast physiological processes in microbes, plants, and animals, considering how these processes have evolved
+- Compare and contrast physiological processes, and their evolution, in microbes, plants, and animals

 - Analyse collected experimental data and relate results to established physiological phenomena

-- Relate your knowledge of physiology to applications in biotechnology and medicine
+- Apply broad and coherent knowledge of physiology to applications in the fields of biotechnology and medicine

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.